 In December 2021, ISO published a revised version of their robotics vocabulary definitions standard 8373.
-A first investigation of this updated standard by IFR Statistical Department did not reveal any major implication for IFR industrial robot statistics.
-The IFR Robot Supplier Committee will be discussing the revised vocabulary definitions in one of their future meetings and decide if adjustments to IFR definitions are necessary.
+The IFR Robot Supplier Committee discussed the revised vocabulary definitions in one of their meetings and concluded that the updated ISO definitions do not have any further implication on IFR industrial robot statistics.

-As the most recent survey had been conducted under the same definitions as in previous years, the following sections are still citing ISO 8373:2012.
+The following sections are therefore still citing ISO 8373:2012.